drorata/drorata.github.io/content/setting-new-computer.md

 * [nb conda kernels](https://github.com/Anaconda-Platform/nb_conda_kernels) to treat Conda environments as Jupyter kernels
 * For [decision trees visualization](http://scikit-learn.org/stable/modules/tree.html#classification) I had to install `GraphViz` and `pydotplus`.
 The former using MacPorts and the latter using `conda install -c conda-forge pydotplus`.
 * [`pandoc`](http://pandoc.org/) is a nice to have around
 * Similarly, [`jq`](https://github.com/stedolan/jq/wiki/Installation) is very important to have around; simply using MacPorts.
-In addition, ['ack'](https://beyondgrep.com/) is worthy installing
+In addition, [`ack`](https://beyondgrep.com/) is worthy installing

 ## N.B.
 2

-* How could I forget, spell checking for Jupyter notebooks and other extensions are a must.
-This is rather straightforward as described [here](https://github.com/ipython-contrib/jupyter_contrib_nbextensions)
+How could I forget, spell checking for Jupyter notebooks and other extensions are a must.
+This is rather straightforward as described [here](https://github.com/ipython-contrib/jupyter_contrib_nbextensions).

+## N.B.
+3

+When inspecting a file from the console, it is nice to see it colored properly.
+A nice way to go about it is to install `Pygments`.
+This can be easily done: `conda install Pygments`.
+Next, in `~/.bash_profile` I added the following alias `alias catc='pygmentize -g'`.